thss192/PA2D/README.md

 ## 🎯 Project Overview

+**Current Status**: This version is provided as closed-source freeware.
+We plan to open-source it in future releases.

 PA2D is a lightweight 2D graphics programming library designed for modern C++, providing developers with simple yet powerful graphics drawing solutions.
 It perfectly balances beginner-friendliness and professional development needs, making graphics programming more intuitive and efficient.

 ## 📦 Release Contents